Nadine2016/knative/deploy-job.md

    </tr>
    <tr>
    <td><code>--image</code></td>
-   <td>The name of the image used for this job.
-This value overrides any image that is passed in the job definition.
-This value is optional.
-The format for the image must be REGISTRY/NAMESPACE/REPOSITORY or REGISTRY/NAMESPACE/REPOSITORY:TAG.
+   <td>The name of the image used for this job definition.
+This value is required.
+For images in [Docker Hub](https://hub.docker.com/){: external}, you can specify the image with `NAMESPACE/REPOSITORY`.
+For other registries, use `REGISTRY/NAMESPACE/REPOSITORY` or `REGISTRY/NAMESPACE/REPOSITORY:TAG`.</td>
-Indicates any environmental variables to pass to the image.
-Variables use a KEY=VALUE format.
-This value overrides any environmental variables that are passed in the job definition.
-This value is optional.</td>
    </tr>
    <tr>
    <td><code>--name</code></td>
    <td>The name of the job definition.
 This value is required.
-The name must be unique within the project.</td>
+The name must begin with a lowercase letter, can contain letters, numbers, periods (.), and hyphens (-), and must be 35 characters or fewer.
+The name must start and end with a lowercase alphanumeric character.
+Use a name that is unique within the project.</td>
    </tr>
    <tr>
    <td><code>--argument</code></td>
    <td>Set any arguments for the job definition.
-This value is optional.
+This value is required.
 Specify one argument per `--argument` flag.
-To specify more than one argument, use more than one `--argument` flag; for example, `-argument argA -argument argB`.</td>
+To specify more than one argument, use more than one `--argument` flag; for example, `-a argA -a argB`.</td>
    </tr>
    <tr>
    <td><code>--env</code></td>
    <td>Set any environmental variables to pass to the job definition.
-Variables use a KEY=VALUE format.
+Variables use a `KEY=VALUE` format.
 This value is optional.</td>
    </tr>
    <tr>
    <td><code>--command</code></td>
-   <td>Set any commands for the job definition.
+   <td>Set a command for the job definition.
 This value is optional.</td>
    </tr>
    <tr>
    <td><code>--memory</code></td>